N30nCh1ck/full-stack-learning-path/🌱 Phase 1/Setup Env.md

 ![[logo-docker.png]]

-select which one matches your OS then follow the description.
+select which one that match your OS then follow the description.

 ## Yarn (Optional)
 download link: https://classic.yarnpkg.com/lang/en/docs/install